 Schwarzman Scholars will receive funding for tuition/fees, room and board, travel to and from Beijing, special travel organized within China for program participants, course books and supplies, a laptop and smartphone, health insurance, and a small stipend for personal expenses.

 The program is named for its founder and largest donor, Stephen A. Schwarzman, founder and CEO of the Blackstone Group.
 Schwarzman’s Advisory Board includes Former Prime Ministers Tony Blair (Great Britain); Kevin Rudd (Australia), and Brian Mulrony (Canada); Former French President Nicolas Sarkozy; Former United States Secretaries of State Condoleezza Rice, Colin Powell, and Henry Kissinger; Former US Treasury Secretary Henry Paulson; and world-famous cellist Yo-Yo Ma.

-Access the Big 10 Pre-Application between March 4 – April 3, 2017 at 12 NOON to begin the Schwarzman Scholars application process.
+Access the Big 10 Pre-Application between late February – early April annually to begin the application process.

 SOP is able to advise competitive undergraduate candidates at UC Irvine only.
 UCI graduate students: contact the Graduate Resource Center for advising.